AceCommQueue-1.0 - Transparent Send-Queue for AceComm-3.0

 - Works with send-suppression wrappers (e.g. in-raid guards) — suppressing wrappers just call the callback with

-(arg, 0, 0, nil) to unblock the queue cleanly
+(arg, 0, 0, nil)to unblock the queue cleanly - Never stalls: the

-0 >= 0 condition satisfies last-chunk detection regardless of real send
+0 >= 0condition satisfies last-chunk detection regardless of real send

 Debug & Diagnostics